|

 Even though measurements of body composition are helpful, they are not universally predictive.
 For example, in one study of women, when measures of body composition were compared to measures of aerobic fitness, only the level of aerobic fitness was helpful to predict future cardiovascular events (Wessel TR, et al. 2004).

-Steven Blair, PhD, at the Cooper Aerobics Institute in Dallas has been a leading proponent for the concept "fat but fit".
+Steven Blair, PED, at the University of South Carolina, has been a leading proponent for the concept "fat but fit."
 Blair claims his own BMI value is 32, but he runs every day.

 Nevertheless, a large study of Harvard alumni showed that BMI values remained predictive even after adjusting for age and amount of physical activity (Lee IM, et al. 1993).